Website Data Scraping

 Estimated reading time: 4 minutes

 Two Kinds of Website Information

 Text data is text content: articles, comments, posts, descriptions of goods and services, prices, contacts, and much more.
 With specific web scraping techniques, complemented with AI and machine learning algorithms, it’s usually not a big problem to extract data from websites of different kinds, and we know how to do so effectively.
 This open data is commonly scraped and transformed for further purposes.
-Text content takes a relatively small amount of storage, so scraping text data takes less effort when you’re scraping on a large scale.
+Text content uses a relatively small amount of storage, so scraping text information takes less effort when you’re scraping data on a large scale.
 But as a rule, text data needs to be processed: parsed, cleansed, transformed, and checked for quality assurance.

 Pictures and video content